marcellodesales/world-challenges/README.md

 * "string 3"
  - The server will return the reverted input with the incremented value of the request "gnirts 4".
  - Note that the reset value will only occur when the current server's value is smaller than the received one.
+   That is, "string 2" will result in "gnirts 5".

 * "/q"
 * "/quit"